October 19, 2021

 It seems that current events have pretty much turned HR training and development on its head.
 Organizations all over the world have had to rethink their definitions of “work” and “workplace”.
 This conversation continues.

-To support the re-design of your human resources training and development program(s), let’s take a look at some of the topics worth including.
+To support the re-design of your human resources training and organizational development, let’s take a look at some of the topics worth including.
 Since all are equally important, they are presented in alphabetical (a-b-c) order.

 Despite these benefits, authentic D&I is difficult.
 Working with people who are different from us is not always easy, and when we don’t truly appreciate the benefits, it can be downright bothersome.
 That is why HR Training and Development needs to include courses on diversity and inclusion.